Piano Talk Maintenance Tips Purchasing Guide

 Time: 1 Hour (approximate)

-The technician, while completing a tuning procedure, will also inform the client as to the current condition of their instrument, noting observations and suggestions for further service on the service order.
+While completing a tuning procedure, Ralph will also inform the client as to the current condition of their instrument, noting observations and suggestions for further service on the service order.
 A permanent, detailed record is kept of each appointment.
+Basic maintenance tuning, at the client's option, is normally scheduled twice yearly or every six months.
+Please read the next description if your instrument has not been tuned in over one year.

 Pitch Correction: